 The Agency is committed to continuing to make prompt and accurate recommendations and decisions concerning applications for registration, securities offerings, and plans of business for dealing in securities.

-NOTE: All online filing options, including CRD/IARD, NASAA EFD and BlueExpress, may still be utilitzed.
+NOTE: All online filing options, including CRD/IARD, NASAA EFD and BlueExpress, may still be utilized.

 Agency investigations into conduct by applicants and registrants will also continue, as will inspections of registered investment advisers and broker-dealers.
 Registered firms may be contacted via email, telephone, or video conference for interviews and records may be requested by email and provided to the Agency through secure online file sharing.
-The Agency recognizes the challenges facing the broker-dealer and investment adviser industry, including the retrieval of records responsive to a regulatory request, in determining reasonable response times.
+The Agency recognizes that under the circumstances it may take broker-dealers and investment advisers longer than usual to produce records in response to a regulatory request.

 There are no in-person investor education presentations until further notice.
 The Investor Education and Communications program, however, continues to provide timely content to the public, including news releases, Investor Alerts, and reports on criminal, civil, and administrative enforcement actions.

 Upon request, the Agency is mailing its investor education book, theTexas Investor Guide: Strategies for Investing Wisely and Avoiding Financial Fraud.
-For copies, provide a mailing address to Robert Elder, Director of Communications and Investor Education, at email@example.com.
+For copies, provide a mailing address to firstname.lastname@example.org.
 Please allow up to three weeks for your books to arrive.

 The Agency has posted news releases on market volatility and the danger to investors of investment promoters seeking to profit from anxiety over the coronavirus.
 News and operational updates related to COVID-19 are regularly updated and available here.